Vyral/marc-nilson/_posts/2019-04-12-is-it-a-good-idea-to-wait-until-summer-to-buy.md

 {% include youtube.html %}

-Since inventory is low right now and there aren’t many homes to choose from, homebuyers have been asking: “Should I just wait to buy a home in the summer when more homes come on the market?”

-<br>Really, this is a conversation that I would like to have with individual people, because the answer to that depends on what you’re going for.
+Since inventory is low right now and there aren’t many homes to choose from, homebuyers have been asking: “Should I just wait to buy a home in the summer when more homes come on the market?”<br><br>Really, this is a conversation that I would like to have with individual people, because the answer to that depends on what you’re going for.

 Typically, buyers fall into one of three categories: